irsooti/tailwind-react-component-library/README.md

 ## Why

-The urge to build fast and battleproof react component library, easily to develop, test and deploy.
+The urge to build fast and battleproof react component library, easy to develop, test and deploy.